abhishekg16/raft/README.md

 ##### servers.json
 servers.json file have all the configuration parameter related to the cluster instance.
-It contains the ID the socket address of all the peer instances.
+It contains the IDs, the socket address of all the peer instances.
+ID : represents the ID for the server.(should start from 0), IP : IP address of the server instance, Port1 : Port to send the control message, Port 2: Port to send the data message (in current implementation Port 2 is not in use, all the message are send on control port.
+It can be used in future to transfer message on separate ports.)
+All the parameters must be filled.
+{

+ { "ID":"0", "IP" : "127.0.0.1" , "Port1" : "8081", "Port2" : "8091" }

+}

 ##### TestConfig.json
-TestConfig.json this file contains the configuration parameters for the test cluster
+TestConfig.json this file contains the configuration parameters for the test cluster.
+It is similar to server.json file.

 ###API

-Raft package provides a New method which take myid ( of the local server),  path ( path of the configuration files ),   server  (serverInstance (set server logger before sending), kvStorePath (path where backend key value store is present), isRestart  (specify whether it is a restart or fresh start of raft instance) and return a pointer to the new raft instance.
+Raft package provides a NewRaft method which take myid ( of the local raft Instance),  path ( path of the configuration files ),   server  (server Instance , user must set logger of server instance before passing), kvStorePath (path where backend key value store is present where final data you be stored), isRestart  (specify whether it is a restart or fresh start of raft instance) and return a pointer to the new raft instance.

 {